Networks to Use When Sending USDT and USDC

 1. Let the Receiving Platform Decide the Network

 Always start with the receiving wallet or exchange, not the one you are sending from.
-Check which blockchain networks it supports for USDT or USDC deposits and choose only from that list.
+Check which networks the platform supports for USDT or USDC, and choose one of those.
 If a network is not listed, do not use it, no matter how cheap or fast it may look.

-You May Like: Common Crypto Transfer Mistakes Beginners Make
+You May Like: Top Crypto Transfer Mistakes to Avoid

 2. Prioritize Reliability Over Speed

 Some networks advertise extremely fast speeds, but consistency matters more.
-A network that confirms transactions reliably without random delays is safer than one that performs well only under perfect conditions.
+A network that confirms transactions without sudden delay is safer than one that works well only when everything is perfect.

 3. Match Fees to the Amount You’re Sending

 Always compare the network fee to the amount you plan to send.
 Sending $20 via ERC20 during congestion can cost almost the same amount in fees, which makes no sense.
 High fee networks are better suited for large transfers.
 For small or frequent transactions, low fee options work better.
-For USDT, TRC20 or BEP20 usually make sense, and for USDC, SOL or BEP20 are often better choices when available.
+For USDT, TRC20, or BEP20 usually make sense.
+If you’re sending USDC, SOL, or BEP20 are often better choices when available.

 4. Test With a Small Amount on New Networks

 When using a network for the first time, send a small test transfer.
 This simple step has saved many users from expensive mistakes.
-Once the test arrives successfully, you can send the full amount with confidence.
+Once the test arrives as expected, you can send the full amount with confidence.

 5. Watch Out for Auto Selected Networks

-While not very common, some exchanges automatically select a network based on your past activity or availability.
+This doesn’t happen often.
+Still, some exchanges pick a network for you based on past use or what’s available.
 This is how users end up sending USDC via ERC20 even when SOL was available.
 Always review and confirm the selected network before completing any transaction.

 Want personal help with crypto?
 I offer 1-on-1 coaching, and your first session is free.
 Book your free session here.